ayoub-houdadi/Simple-E-Commerce-Backend/README.md

-# 🛒 Einfaches E-Commerce-Backend
+# 🛒 Simple E-Commerce Backend

-## 📝 Projektbeschreibung
+## 📝 Project Description

-Dieses Projekt stellt ein simples, aber effektives Backend-System für eine E-Commerce-Plattform dar.
-Verkäufer:innen können sich registrieren, anmelden und ihre Artikel verwalten.
-Die Anwendung basiert auf **PHP**, **MySQL**, **HTML** und **CSS** und legt besonderen Wert auf Benutzerfreundlichkeit und klare Struktur.
+This project presents a simple yet effective backend system for an e-commerce platform.
+Sellers can register, log in, and manage their products.
+The application is built using **PHP**, **MySQL**, **HTML**, and **CSS**, with a strong focus on user-friendliness and clear structure.

-## 🚀 Funktionen
+## 🚀 Features

-- 🔐 **Registrierung & Anmeldung**
+- 🔐 **Registration & Login**
-  Sichere Anmeldung mit Sitzungsverwaltung und verschlüsselten Passwörtern (MD5).
+  Secure login with session management and encrypted passwords (MD5).

-- 📦 **Artikelverwaltung**
+- 📦 **Product Management**
-  Artikel können mit Bezeichnung, Preis, Lagerbestand und Bild hinzugefügt, angezeigt und gelöscht werden.
+  Products can be added, viewed, and deleted with details such as name, price, stock, and image.

-- 🖼️ **Bild-Upload**
+- 🖼️ **Image Upload**
-  Unterstützung für den Upload von JPG-, JPEG- und PNG-Dateien mit Anzeige im Dashboard.
+  Supports uploading JPG, JPEG, and PNG files with display in the dashboard.

-- 👤 **Benutzerbezogenes Dashboard**
+- 👤 **User-Specific Dashboard**
-  Jede:r Verkäufer:in sieht und verwaltet nur die eigenen Produkte.
+  Each seller can only view and manage their own products.

-## 🛠️ Technologien
+## 🛠️ Technologies

 - **Frontend**: HTML, CSS
 - **Backend**: PHP
-- **Datenbank**: MySQL
+- **Database**: MySQL
-- **Sicherheit**: MD5-Hashing zur Passwortverschlüsselung
+- **Security**: MD5 hashing for password encryption

-## 👨‍💻 Beitragende Person
+## 👨‍💻 Contributor

-- Ayoub EL HOUDADI - https://github.com/ayoub-houdadi – Entwickler

-## ✨ Zusammenfassung

-Ein leichtgewichtiges, übersichtliches Backend für E-Commerce-Projekte – ideal zum Einstieg in Webentwicklung mit PHP und MySQL.